nylander/likelihood-mapping-with-iqtree/README.md

 # Likelihood mapping with iqtree2

-- Last modified: fre nov 12, 2021  02:13
+- Last modified: fre nov 12, 2021  03:25
 - Sign: Johan Nylander

 ## Description

-Script for running likelihood mapping in iqtree, and summarize the run as the fraction of highly supported quartets for the data.
+Script for running likelihood mapping (Strimmer & von Haeseler, 1997) with iqtree2 (Minh et al., 2020), and summarize the run as the fraction of highly supported quartets for the data.

+Reads a fasta-formatted input file (multiple sequence alignment) as input, prints the fraction of "highly supportive" quartets as output (to file or stout, or both).

+## Installation

+The script is written in bash, and requires `iqtree2` to be installed.
+The full path to `iqtree2` can changed directly in the script (line 14) if needed.

+In order to utilize all functionality of the provided `Makefile`, GNU make and GNU parallel needs to be installed.

+If `make` is installed, the script can be installed (in `/usr/local/bin`) by using

+    $ make install

+To install in another location, e.g., `$HOME/bin`, use

+    $ make PREFIX=$HOME install

 ## Usage